graemerycyk/siteaudit/README.md

-# SiteAudit - Site Auditing & Advertising Platform
+# SiteAudit - Free Building Site Auditing tool with Advertising for monetizing

 A full-stack web application built with Next.js and Supabase that serves three main purposes:
 1. A marketing website